MHg1O/canon-code/README.md

  * use markdown in model info file biographies and links
  * specify the location of relation files, the model file in global config
  * document the CLI
+ * better private mode
+ * README: check the list of keys in a site config, check which keys are mandatory/optional, which keys are required in an extra config, and whether an index can be generated for an extra config